FeelyChau/Pipcook-Addition-RNN/README.md

-# @imgcook/pipcook-datasource-template
+# Pipcook script for addition RNN
 ### Description

-This is template project for pipcook datasource script.
+This is a project for pipcook script.